 Ideas For Things To Do Near The D

 Given The D’s location in the heart of downtown, you’ll have easy access to the overhead canopy light show and live entertainment stages.
-View the live entertainment calendar here.
+View Fremont Street’s live entertainment calendar.

 Fans of Las Vegas history will also enjoy chasing down some of these notable historic artifacts and sites sprinkled across Fremont Street, with some of the coolest calling Golden Gate home.

-For more non-gambling itinerary ideas downtown, check our comprehensive list here!
-At the end of the day, we trust you won’t have any trouble finding things to do at and near The D.
+At the end of the day, I trust you won’t have any trouble finding things to do at The D and nearby on Fremont Street.

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.

 Ultimately, I just want to help folks plan a better trip and save a few bucks in the process.